 People with compulsive overeating typically eat excessive amounts of food—but not because they’re hungry.
 Instead, they eat to feel better, to feel happy.
 The opposite happens.
 They feel a loss of control, as if they have no willpower.
 And the eating begins again.

 People with compulsive overeating may sometimes eat in binges, but they may also engage in “grazing” behavior, picking at food throughout the day.
 They may excessively dwell on thoughts about food, sometimes secretly fantasizing about eating and contriving ways to eat alone.

-Compulsive overeating often leads to weight gain and obesity, but not everyone who is obese is also a compulsive overeater; people of normal or average weight also struggle with compulsive overeating.
+Compulsive overeating often leads to weight gain, but people of all sizes can struggle with it.
 Psychological illnesses as well as physical medical conditions, such as diabetes, hypertension, and heart disease, often add complexity to the unhealthy behavior.

 Compulsive Overeating Warning Signs

 This eating disorder is often entwined with other issues that threaten emotional and physical health.
 Some indications include:

 - Weight gain

 - Feelings of guilt or shame